rollieolie/ReconFlow/README.md

   2. cd ReconFlow
   3. Make sure all programs needed are downloaded
   4. copy subs.py, crtypy.py, and crtsh.sh to /usr/bin/(program name)
+  5. Update your console,python3, and pip3
+  6. pip3 install -r requierments.txt or cat requierments.txt | xargs -I{} pip3 install {}
-  5. ./ReconFlow.sh -h (shows you how to use the tool)
+  7. ./ReconFlow.sh -h (shows you how to use the tool)
-  6. ./ReconFlow.sh -s /path/to/ProgramScope.txt -c -g -n-w -P -p or -a
+  8. ./ReconFlow.sh -s /path/to/ProgramScope.txt -c -g -n-w -P -p or -a
-  7. Note that the tool does not have to have all of these options listed above.
+  9. Note that the tool does not have to have all of these options listed above.
 Default use: ./ReconFlow -s /path/to/ProgramScope.txt
-  8. This program will run as fast as the programs used.
+  10. This program will run as fast as the programs used.
 If you have a lot of domains, it could take awhile.
 Go do some google/github/gitlab/shodan dorking while waiting.